Thesergioandres/Adaptive_HashMap_Cli/README.md

 - **Learning track:** explore the [audit.md](audit.md) demo flow for a quick “generate → profile → run → snapshot → verify → repair” walkthrough, then plug in the forthcoming C++ reader once available.

 Contributions or experiments should update [audit.md](audit.md) with new scenarios and attach fresh artifacts so future auditors can reproduce and benchmark the same paths.

+## License

+This project is primarily a **portfolio + research artifact**.
+The intent is to demonstrate systems design, benchmarking, and adaptive data-structure engineering — not to provide a ready-made commercial library.

+- If you are here to **learn from the code** (students, researchers, interview prep, portfolio reviewers): you are welcome to read, fork, and experiment.
+- If you want to **build products, services, or commercial tools** using this code: you need explicit permission from the author.

+### Chosen License
+This repository is released under a **dual-purpose license**:

+- **GPLv3** — for anyone reusing code in other open-source projects.
+  GPL ensures derivatives must also remain open, preventing closed-source commercial use without permission.
+- **Commercial / production use** — requires explicit written consent from the author.

+### Copyright Notice

+Copyright (c) 2025 Justin Guida.
+All rights reserved.

+This code is provided for educational and portfolio purposes only.
+Commercial or production use requires explicit permission.

+### Why GPLv3?
+GPLv3 was selected to balance openness and control:
+- It allows others to **study and modify** the code in open contexts.
+- It prevents companies from silently embedding this into proprietary products without sharing improvements.
+- It keeps the project focused on its intent: research, education, and portfolio demonstration.